Scleverlin/researchfiles/README.md

 Use via.py and resistivity.py and easily calculate the via resistance and Cu resistivity only with inputing witdh.

 Use linear_regression.py can do a simple linear-regression job.

+Use spef.pl can generate the script for StarRC to generate SPEF file.